lintool/guide/ura.md

 Think of the above as an "initial screen", which is necessary because I get many requests to work with me and don't have time to respond to them all in a customized manner.
 Those tasks shouldn't take more than a few hours, and it's an opportunity to see if you're truly interested in my work.

+## Different Paths

+After the initial screen, you might be interested in different types of research that my students and I work on:

++ [Hedwig](https://github.com/castorini/hedwig): Document classification using neural networks.
++ [DeeBERT](https://github.com/castorini/DeeBERT): Efficiency issues in transformer-based models, or how do I make inference go vroom!

 ## My Expectations

 Students often ask what my expectations are: the answer is, I have _none_.